An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Simulations

 The results for the $t$ distribution are presented in Tables~\ref{tab1t} and \ref{tab2t}.
 Table~\ref{tab1t} contains the MC means and standard deviations of the estimators of the fixed parameters when the random terms are generated from $t$ distributions.
 Table~\ref{tab2t} contains the MC MSPE's of the predictors as well as the MC means of the estimated MSPE's for the proposed and Fay-Herriot predictors.
-The results for the $t$ distribution are very similar to the results for the normal distribution.
-The proposed estimators of the fixed parameters remain approximately unbiased when the random terms are generated from $t$ distributions.
-In contrast, the FH and YL procedures continue to give biased estimators of $\bm{\omega}$ when the random terms are generated from $t$ distributions.
+The results for the $t$ distribution are largely similar to the results for the normal distribution.

+For configurations with $a < b$, the estimator of $\sigma^{2}_{b}$ has a negative bias.
+The negative bias is expected because the objective function (\ref{ladj}) does not account for the loss of degrees of freedom from estimating regression coefficients.
+When $a > b$, the heavy tails of the $t$ distribution cause the estimator of $\sigma^{2}_{b}$ to have a positive bias.
+The positive bias is notable when $n = 100$.
+Because the random effects have $t$ distributions, the likelihood used to define the estimator of $\sigma^{2}_{b}$ is misspecified for this configuration.
+Nonetheless, increasing the sample size to $n = 500$ markedly reduces the bias.

+The positive bias of the estimator of $\sigma^{2}_{b}$ has minimal impacts on the properties of the predictor.
 As seen in Table~\ref{tab2t}, the proposed predictor has smaller MC MSPE than the alternatives.
 The proposed MSPE estimator is a good approximation for the MSPE of the predictor, even when the data are generated from $t$ distributions.
-The results for the $t$ distribution support the statement in remark 2 that the predictor and MSPE estimator are robust to the assumption of normality.
+The results for the $t$ distribution support the statement in remark 9 that the predictor and MSPE estimator are robust to the assumption of normality.

+The FH and YL procedures remain inefficient when the data are generated from $t$ distributions.
+The bias in the estimators of fixed parameters from the FH and YL procedures is much more severe than the bias from the proposed procedure, even when the random terms are generated from $t$ distributions.
+The bias of the FH and YL estimators propagates into the predictor, resulting in high prediction MSPE's for the FH and YL procedures.